venkatssa/NLP-spam-ham-classification/README.md

-# spam,ham classification using bag, tfidf and word2vector features
+## spam,ham classification using bag of word, tfidf and word2vector features